 - Boneless pork butt or pork shoulder can be substituted, depending on what is available.

-- This chili freezes great, which is perfect because Pork Chili makes a lot!
-I always freeze half for a future meal.
+- This chili freezes great, which is perfect because this recipe makes a lot!
+I always freeze half for a future meal or to turn into another meal, like chili topped baked potatoes, hot dogs, or tamale pie.

-- Pork Chili has a moderate, respectable amount of spice to appeal to everyone.
-However, if you are a spice fiend, increase the cayenne to 1/2 teaspoon and use 2 chipotle peppers.
+- This chili has a moderate amount of spice to appeal to everyone.
+However, if you are a spice fiend, increase the cayenne to ½ teaspoon and use 2 chipotle peppers.
+You can always offer some hot sauce on the side as well.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!